alankrantas/pxt-DHT11_DHT22/README.md

 If a hardware pull-up resistor already exists, use the internal pull up resistor dosen't seems to affect results.

+## Powering up issue

+The DHT modlue might not be responsive if you query it immediatly after powering up.
+In this case you'll need to manually restart micro:bit with power on, or add a small delay (basic.pause) in "on start" block.

 ## License

 MIT